rmidge/The-Human-Cost-of-Migration-in-the-Americas/README.md

 ## Viewing the Website

-The website is hosted on GitHub Pages and can be accessed at: [https://rmidge.github.io/The-Human-Cost-of-Migration-in-the-Americas/](https://rmidge.github.io/The-Human-Cost-of-Migration-in-the-Americas/)
+The website can be accessed at: [https://rmidge.github.io/The-Human-Cost-of-Migration-in-the-Americas/](https://rmidge.github.io/The-Human-Cost-of-Migration-in-the-Americas/)

 ## Data Sources